 When you accept a contract to teach online for BYU-I each semester you are agreeing to the following citizenship requirements (as outlined in the Online Instruction Policy Manual):

-Active participation in teaching group meetings held both synchronously (one per month) and asynchronously (one per month) in the Online Instruction Community.
+Active participation in teaching group meetings held both synchronously (three per semester) and asynchronously (three per semester) in the Online Instruction Community.
 Every effort should be made to attend live meetings; if a meeting must be missed, the recording of the synchronous session should be reviewed with any follow-up questions or comments sent to the TGL.

 Participation in an instructor review each semester, which includes completing a self-assessment and discussing your performance with your teaching group leader.

 - Responding to administrative inquires within 24 business hours.
 You will receive communications from the Home Office, your Teaching Group Leader , and other administrators as needed.
 Such communication should be responded to promptly so as not to delay any pending processes.

 These are required citizenship activities for every online instructor, without exception.
 Failing to meet this part of your contract may result in loss of future contracts.

 Those who serve in additional capacities (TGL, AIM, OCR, Pilot instructor, etc) are contracted to attend some additional meetings to fulfill their responsibilities.

 You have the opportunity to participate in additional citizenship activities that are designed to help support you as an online instructor.
 Some of these include:

 Participating in general Online Community discussions, blogs, and forums.